helgoboss/helgobox/doc/user-guide.md

 - **FX:** The FX instance associated with this target.
 ReaLearn will search for the FX in the output or input FX chain of the above selected track.
 In addition to the common selectors, the following ones are available:
+    - **&lt;This&gt;**: Always points to the own ReaLearn instance.
+Perfect for changing own parameters, e.g. for usage of the conditional activation or `<Dynamic>` features (especially important if you want to create reusable presets that make use of these features).
     - **&lt;Focused&gt;**: Currently or last focused FX. *Track* and *Input FX* settings are ignored.
     - **By ID or position:** This refers to the FX by its unique ID with its position as fallback.
 This was the default behavior for ReaLearn versions up to 1.11.0 and is just kept for compatibility reasons.